MantasVit/billboarders/README.md

 Defines the structure and behaviour of NPCs.

 # VehicleController
-Defines the structure and behaviour vehicles.
+Defines the structure and behaviour of vehicles.

 # PedestrianCrossing
 Represents a single curb at a crossing and manages traffic and crowd movement.